-Presently it appears that some cost effective capital measures in the Public Building Sector remain unimplemented because there are no specific budgets to cater for them.
-However, National Treasury have approved that within an existing Medium-Term Expenditure Framework it is possible to transfer operating cost budget items to capital cost budgets on the proviso that this is accomplished within the normal three year budget cycle.
-This three-year cycle constraint will probably require energy efficiency investments to be divided up and staggered over several years.
+In the past some cost effective capital measures in the Public Building Sector remained unimplemented because there were no specific budgets to cater for them.
+However, National Treasury have approved an amount of R20 million for the 2008/09 financial year for the implementation of energy efficiency in government buildings and it is anticipated that this funding will continue in the MTEF framework for the next 3 years.
 The incentive for National Departments will be that they will be able to retain the savings that arise from the energy efficiency measures that they implement, once they have paid off the costs thereof.